swiftly-solution/documentation/src/docs/scripting/events/gameevents/ongamestart.md

 ---

 # OnGameStart
-This event is triggered when a new game starts
+This event is triggered when game_start is triggered.
 ::: tabs
 @tab Lua
 ```lua